 “るせい!”
 I bellow. “深 傷 は 負ったが てめえ の 刀 も 砕けた! 勝負 は これ から だ!”
 With this I rush to attack him again.

 I jerk awake as my skull should hit the floor, and I think I’m making some kind of funny gasping sound.
-Disoriented for a second, it takes me a bit to realize that I’m in my apartment on the couch and nothing unusual is going on.
+Disoriented for a second, it takes me a bit to realize I’m in my apartment on the couch and nothing unusual is going on.
 My heart’s pounding like mad, though, and I swear for a split second I can feel ghostly echoes of the pain from my dream.

-He’s sitting in the chair across from me reading the paper and looking as American as ever, and I can’t help staring at him for a minute.
+He’s sitting in the chair across from me reading the paper and looking as American as ever, and I can’t help staring at him for a bit.
 He raises an eyebrow at me as he turns a page.
 With a frown that melts into a yawn, I get up and go over and smack him.

 He looks up at me skeptically.